 Spicy deviled eggs on a white tray next to wine glasses, tongs, and a wood bowl of chives with a white background.

-Now that the holidays are hurtling themselves around the corner (haha sorry, what, it’s almost Christmas??), I knew it was time to devil an egg.
+Now that the holidays are hurtling themselves around the corner (haha sorry what, it’s almost Christmas??), I knew it was time to devil an egg.
 No one’s mad with the girl who shows up with a tray of deviled eggs and a bottle of wine.
 She is grace, she is beauty.
-She will probably unapologetically eat half of that entire tray herself.
-And she will show no remorse.
+She will probably unapologetically eat half of that entire tray by herself.

 If you too aspire to be Deviled Egg Lady, let me introduce you to this spicy version.
-They’re lightly inspired by the chili crunch that’s everywhere right now and they are ridiculous.
-First off, these deviled eggs are perfectly spiced and have tons of flavor with a creamy filling.
-Then, they’re finished with crispy fried shallots and a good sprinkle of fresh chives.
+They’re inspired by the chili crunch that’s everywhere right now with Sriracha and crispy fried shallots.
 I can eat a whole dozen in one sitting and I know that because I lived it.

 White and grey bowls with hard boiled eggs, Sriracha, mayo, and spices on a grey counter next to a beige linen.